firebase/functions-samples/2nd-gen/remote-config-diff/README.md

 ## Get the difference between the previous and current Remote Config templates.

-With the Firebase Remote Config Cloud Function trigger you can take action when your template has been updated.
+Use the Firebase Remote Config Cloud Function trigger to take action when your template is updated.

 In this sample, the difference between the previous and current templates is logged.